 One supervisor or manager is often the one to write several recommendation letters for different people applying for varied job positions.
 The number can overwhelm an individual, and it can be confusing.
 To avoid mix-ups, some resort to using ready-made templates that reflect their thoughts and recommendations regarding a particular former employee.

 Writing a recommendation letter becomes difficult when you already have a vague memory of your work dynamics with the applicant.
 One way to juggle is to ask for essential pieces of information from the applicant.
 You can choose to ask for the documents that they submitted to the other material.
-These documents may include their transcript and resume.
+These documents may include their transcript, resume, and even their resignation letter.
 Also, do not forget to double-check the position that they are applying for.
 Your statements of recommendation must support why the applicant is best for the role based on past experiences.

 The best way to introduce any recommendation letter is to place your name, affiliation, and credentials in the line.
 These details alone can significantly affect the merit of the recommendation.
 These pieces of information also make the start of the letter strong and firm.
 Apart from the brief introduction, do not forget to state your recommendation for the applicant.
 The juxtaposition of these statements can further sway the decision of the recruitment team to hire the applicant.